-- The Equality Act 2010, which legally protects people from discrimination in the workplace and in wider society. - Safeguarding Vulnerable Groups Act 2016, was passed to help avoid harm, or risk of harm, by preventing people who are deemed unsuitable to work with children and vulnerable adults from gaining access to them through their work. - Data Protection Act 2018 controls how personal information can be used and your rights to ask for information about yourself. - Health and Safety Act 1974 and the Safety, Health and Welfare at Work Act 2005, set out the rights and obligations of both employers and employees.
-It also provides for substantial fines and penalties for breaches of the health and safety legislation. - Human Rights Act 1998 gives you legal protection of your human rights, such as your right to a fair trial. - Modern Slavery Act 2015, which is designed to combat modern slavery in the United Kingdom and consolidates previous offences relating to trafficking and slavery. - Counter-Terrorism and Security Act 2015 the Act places a duty on certain bodies, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+- The Equality Act 2010, which legally protects people from discrimination in the workplace and inwider society. - Safeguarding Vulnerable Groups Act 2016, was passed to help avoid harm, or risk of harm, by preventing people who are deemed unsuitable to work with children and vulnerable adults (adults at risk of harm) from gaining access to them through their work. - Keeping Children Safe in Education 2023 using and applying principles outlined by the DfE to keep learners safe and promote their welfare on our programmes. - Data Protection Act 2018 controls how personal information can be used and your rights to ask for information about yourself. - Health and Safety Act 1974 and the Safety, Health, and Welfare at Work Act 2005, set out the rights and obligations of both employers and employees.
+It also provides for substantial fines and penalties for breaches of the health and safety legislation.

+- Human Rights Act 1998 gives you legal protection of your human rights, such as your right to afair trial. - Modern Slavery Act 2015, which is designed to combat modern slavery in the United Kingdomand consolidates previous offences relating to trafficking and slavery. - Counterterrorism and Security Act 2015 the Act places a duty on certain bodies, in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 The act included putting into law the Prevent Duty, which is part of the overall counter-terrorism strategy, CONTEST.
-The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism. - Public Interest Disclosure Act 1998 is the law that protects whistleblowers from negative treatment or unfair dismissal.
-It is part of the Employment Rights Act 1996. - Local Safeguarding Boards that bring together all services for vulnerable people in a local area to focus on improving outcomes for all.
+The aim of the Prevent strategy is to reduce the threat to the UK from terrorism by stopping people becoming terrorists or supporting terrorism. - Public Interest Disclosure Act 1998 is the law that protects whistle-blowers from negative treatment or unfair dismissal.
+It is part of the Employment Rights Act 1996. - Local Safeguarding Boards that bring together all services for people at risk in a local area to focus on improving outcomes for all.